General Guidelines for Disability Documentation

-- Be recent enough in order to assess the current impact on learning or a major life activity.
-Please see disability-specific guidelines for more information.
-Please note that students requesting accommodations due to a chronic medical condition must submit documentation dated within 6 months as well as annually updated documentation.
-In no event will documentation over three years old be considered.
+- Be recent, within three years of request, in order to assess the current impact on learning or a major life activity.
+Please note that students requesting accommodations due to a chronic medical condition must submit documentation dated within 6 months and must update documentation annually.
+In no case will documentation over three years old be considered.

-- Be sufficient to establish a direct link between the underlying impairment and the requested accommodations.
+- Be sufficient to establish a direct link between the disability and the requested accommodations.

-- Be issued by a medical or other qualified, licensed professional, unrelated by birth, marriage or affinity to the student, printed on letterhead, dated, signed, and including the professional’s licensing information.
-No information may be redacted.
+- Be issued by a medical or other qualified, licensed professional and printed on letterhead including the professional’s licensing information), dated, signed.
+The medical or other qualified licensed professional cannot be related to the student by marriage or affinity.
 The College reserves the right to require that a certified copy of the report be transmitted directly from the evaluator to the College.

 - Specific recommendations for accommodations as well as an explanation as to why each is recommended as necessary.

 Copies of the submitted application and documentation must be retained by the student.
 Touro is not the custodian of the student’s medical records.